Abd-Allah-muhammed-muhammed/currency_converter/README.md

 A production-ready Flutter currency converter application built with **Clean Architecture**, **Bloc pattern**, and **offline-first** approach.

+⚠️ Note: The originally requested API (free.currencyconverterapi.com) is currently unavailable for the free tier.
+Therefore, the application uses ExchangeRate.host, a reliable and well-documented free alternative, while maintaining all original functional requirements.
 ## 📱 Features

 - ✅ **Real-time Currency Conversion** - Convert between 150+ currencies